Scanned, recopied or Internet copy, if there are errors, please e-mail me with corrections:

 Natan Sharansky has been a gadfly notable for his conviction and persistence.
 In the Soviet Union, he defied the Soviet authorities and became perhaps the best known of the Jewish dissidents.
 Released from prison, he emigrated to Israel, where his criticism of existing affairs led him to enter politics and to become a minister in the government – and then to resign when he disagreed with policy.
 This hook is his testament to the ideas that motivated him, which he believes led to the collapse of the Soviet Union and which can, he argues, ultimately transform the world into a better, more peaceful place.

 Sharansky's basic thesis is very simple.
 There are two types of societies: those characterized by fear and those motivated by freedom.
-To distinguish between the two, he applies the town hall” test.
+To distinguish between the two, he applies the “town hall” test.
 “Can a person walk into the middle of the town square and express his or her views without fear of arrest, imprisonment, or physical harm?
 If he can, then that person is living in a free society.
 If not, it's a fear society.”
 He stresses there is “nothing in between. . . . because a society that does not protect dissent will inevitably be based on fear” (pp. 40-41).

 Sharansky's sharp and uncompromising distinction, which eliminates any shades of gray, reflects his belief in the need for moral clarity.
 It is moral clarity in particular, the requirement to recognize evil as evil – that is the foundation of any effort to create a more peaceful world.
 He has glowing praise for President Ronald Reagan for condemning the Soviet Union as an evil empire and acting accordingly, which leads to Sharansky's proclamation of the “formula that had achieved victory” in the Cold War:

-outside by leaders like Reagan willing to link their foreign and defense policies to internal Soviet changes, leaders in the
+Beset on the inside by dissidents demanding the regime live up to its international commitments and pressed on the outside by leaders like Reagan willing to link their foreign and defense policies to internal Soviet changes, leaders in the Kremlin eventually buckled under the strain (p.
+140).

 Sharansky believes this formula can be reproduced anywhere.
 “The same formula will work again today,” he insists.
 “The nations of the free world can promote democracy by linking their foreign policies toward nondemocratic regimes to how those regimes treat their citizens,” especially since these regimes “are much more dependent on the West than the Soviets ever were.”
 This is especially the case in the Middle East because “the Palestinians were so dependent on the outside world that it is hard to imagine a case when the West had greater leverage to insist on the creation of a free society” (p.
 143).